WINTER COAT DRIVE

 Bottles and Jugs - #1 PETE and #2 HDPE with lids removed.
 Numbers 3 through 7 are acceptable but not desirable.

 Bi-metal, steel, and aluminum food and beverage containers

 Cardboard and Old Corrugated Containers (OCC); dry and broken down.
 Do not put "boxes-inside-boxes.
 Break them down flat and tie with a string or twine (not tape).

 Gable top containers from gravy, milk, broth, and whipping cream

 STICK TO THE LIST!
 WHEN IN DOUBT, THROW IT OUT!
 It’s no longer the quantity of what we recycle.
 Quality of clean items that are placed loosely in your recycling container will be the focus.
 For additional information, please log on to www.summitreworks.com

-Volunteer Energy was awarded the low bid supplier for township electric for the Ohio Edison portion of the Township starting July 2023 at $0.0692 cents per kilowatt hour, fixed for 2 years.
+Dynegy Energy was awarded the low bid supplier for township electric for the Ohio Edison portion of the Township starting July 2023 at $0.0692 cents per kilowatt hour, fixed for 2 years.

-The AEP portion of the Township was recently re-bid, and the Trustees approved Dynegy Energy on Feb.10 to begin the next three year supplier contract at a rate of $.04956 effective May 2021.
+The AEP portion of the Township was awarded to Dynegy Energy for a three year supplier contract at a rate of $0.04956 effective May 2021.

 Concord Township Board of Trustees Meetings

 2nd & 4th Wednesdays ~ 7:00pm ~ Concord Township Admin Building